Arihant-A/Arihant_1/a/README.md

 always #55  i1  = ~i1;   // i1 changes every 55 ns
 ```

-The testbench drives all three inputs independently at different frequencies to create a rich, interleaved set of transitions.
-This maximises code coverage and ensures that every combination of `{sel, i0, i1}` is exercised within the 300 ns window.
-The `$dumpfile` and `$dumpvars(0, tb_good_mux)` calls capture all signals (depth 0 = all hierarchy) to `tb_good_mux.vcd`.
+Test Bench generates all three inputs with different frequencies.
+This results in generating an extensive range of transitions.
+It also makes sure that every combination of `{sel, i0, i1}` gets covered in the 300 ns window.
+All the signals are dumped with the following commands `$dumpfile` and `$dumpvars(0, tb_good_mux)`.

 ### 1.2 Simulation